 This book is designed to support educators in the implementation of Aboriginal perspectives in K-6 syllabus, mandatory Aboriginal cross-curriculum content in Years 7-10 syllabuses, the Years 7-10 and Stage 6 Aboriginal Studies syllabuses, and the K-10 Aboriginal Languages syllabus.
 It provides advice on how to seek support in developing Aboriginal perspectives, strategies for starting the consultation process, and guidance in developing working relationships with Aboriginal communities.

-This easy to read and colourful series of booklets help Aboriginal families, parents and carers with parenting tips and family information to help grow strong healthy kids.
+This easy-to-read and colourful series of booklets help Aboriginal families, parents and carers with parenting tips and family information to help grow strong healthy kids.

 The booklets talk about how families can help babies to grow up strong by spending time with them - cuddling, playing, singing, reading, listening, telling stories and talking.